What is COPD?

 - History of severe asthma

 Breathing becomes more difficult with COPD.
-Usually, signs and symptoms of COPD include shortness of breath, persistent cough, and coughing up thick mucus.
-As it exacerbates, the symptoms may become more frequent to the point that breathing may become more challenging.
+Signs include breathlessness, persistent cough, and thick mucus production.
+As it worsens, symptoms become more frequent, making breathing increasingly difficult.
 Symptoms vary depending on COPD stages.

 Stage I: Initial Symptoms